AustinHay/jekyll_website/_posts/2015-03-06-Collaborative-Sales.md

 <iframe width="100%" height="auto" src="https://www.youtube.com/watch?v=3oQZsuJyy-U" frameborder="0" allowfullscreen></iframe>
 </div>

-Sales teams often walk far too close to this comical distopia.
+Sales teams often walk far too close to this comical dystopia.
 It may seem innocuous, but strip away all the dramatic lines, the yelling, the ridiculous analogies, and you're still left with the dangerous undertones created by hyper-competitive sales.
 Sales competition not only leads to [destructive behaviors](http://www.tlnt.com/2012/01/10/10-destructive-behaviors-that-can-bring-down-a-team%E2%80%99s-success/) that can tear the sales org apart, but it's now being questioned as the [best practice](http://enterprise-gamification.com/index.php?option=com_content&view=article&id=197:9-reasons-why-competition-is-bad-for-sales&catid=10&Itemid=16&lang=en) in driving effective sales.

 This is not to say that some forms of competition aren't healthy.
 Competitive sales has been around forever, but there is room for newer, more collaborative sales models that focus on productivity and employee well-being rather than arbitrary bottom lines.